ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Introduction

-\begin{enumerate}[label=\textnormal{(\arabic*)}, nosep] \item A set of requirements (abbreviated as GREP) derived from prior work~\cite{lee2015more, hullman2013deeper, kim2017graphscape} to operationalize data-driven storytelling, \item An automated pipeline that operationalizes GREP, as well as an interactive system named \name{}, for partitioning, layout, and captioning an ensemble of charts to generate a data comic, and \item An evaluation that illustrates the value of our approach to both data comic creators and consumers. \end{enumerate}
+In summary, our contributions in this paper include: \begin{enumerate}[label=\textnormal{(\arabic*)}, nosep] \item A set of requirements (abbreviated as GREP) derived from prior work~\cite{lee2015more, hullman2013deeper, kim2017graphscape} to operationalize data-driven storytelling, \item An automated pipeline that operationalizes GREP, as well as an interactive system named \name{}, for partitioning, layout, and captioning an ensemble of charts to generate a data comic, and \item An evaluation that illustrates the value of our approach to both data comic creators and consumers. \end{enumerate}